 Owing to the fact that these established theories act as a reference point by respected members of the scientific community for human antiquity, we have a great deal of factual information that has been deemed incomplete or inconsistent, which leaves room for alternative theories regarding the evolutionary span of modern human beings.

-Michael Cremo is a prominent voice for the consideration of such an alternative to Darwin’s evolution theory.
+Michael Cremo is a prominent voice for the consideration of such an alternative to Darwinism’s evolution theory.
 His findings and studies have been causing a great deal of controversy within scientific circles.
 His book, co-authored with Richard L. Thompson, entitled Forbidden Archaeology, is a compilation of archaeological evidence that suggests extreme human antiquity.
 Here is a talk he gave at Google.
 In this video, he provides evidence that questions established theories of evolution.